shihuade/Python_Math_Visualizations/Pencil_Draw/README.md

 This program is a python implementation of the algorithm depicted in the paper [Combining Sketch and Tone for Pencil Drawing Production](http://www.cse.cuhk.edu.hk/~leojia/projects/pencilsketch/pencil_drawing.htm) by CeWu Lu, etc. It transforms a natural image into an artist-drawn style image.
 It's a single python file (along with a textute image which you can substitute it for your own taste).

-## Some technica details
+## Some technical details

 The main steps are all contained in the paper but with some technical minors omitted.
-To get nice results one has to add a "mean filter smoothing" and a "gamma correction".
+To get nice results one has to add a "mean filter smoothing" and a "gamma correction" in suitable places.
 For example the picture below was smoothed by ```mean_filter(img,5)``` before computing its stroke image and added a gamma correction of factor ```3``` after the stroke computation.

 The choice of the edge detection approach is not important.